jvccerqueira/ABInbev_Challenge/README.md

    - By default Airflow will run a web service on `localhost:8080` once you access it in your browser a user and password will be request
      * User is `admin` by default
      * Password you can get it on the CLI Lines on the terminal that the setup script was executed or on the file `standalone_admin_password.txt` that is automatically generate on the folder where you cloned this repository
 4. Inside Airflow UI you can search for DAG `Brewery_Pipeline` and execute it.
-This will trigger the process to download and trasnform brewery data
+This will trigger the process to download and transform brewery data, this can also be triggered via terminal running `airflow dags trigger Brewery_Pipeline`

 This process will create the folder `data_lake` inside the directory you cloned this repository
 - `data_lake`